 java -Xmx3G -cp AnyBURL-22.jar de.unima.ki.anyburl.Explain explanations/ data/WN18RR/

 Unfortunately this explanation support (the class Explain used above) is only available in the 22 version.
 Please use that version if you want to use that functionality.
+Or you can use the explain functionality from PyClause, where all rule types and the newest version of AnyBURL is supported.

 Several output files are generated.
 For details we refer to our IJCAI 2022 publication listed below.
 If you are mainly interested in an explanation look at the file delete-verbose.txt.
 With respect to the example mentioned above, you will find such an entry: